boazbk/crypto/lec_02_computational-security.md

-[^7]: The astute reader might note that the key $k_t$ is actually not used anywhere in the encryption nor decryption and hence we could encrypt $n$ more bits of the message instead in this final round.
+[^7]: The astute reader might note that the key $k_t$ is actually not used anywhere in the encryption or decryption and hence we could encrypt $n$ more bits of the message instead in this final round.
 We used the current description for the sake of symmetry and simplicity of exposition.